Koros-001/Koros-001/README.md

 ## What I'm Currently Working On

 * I'm currently focused on building a strong foundation in programming concepts.
-* Learning the basics of Phthon, Java Script, C and C++ and SQL.
+* Learning the basics of Python, Java Script, C and C++ and SQL.
 * Working through online courses and tutorials to enhance my skills.

 ## Goals